 Healthy career outlook

-One program graduate, Tyler Birkel, was selected as one of eight winners worldwide in a prestigious scholarship competition sponsored by the actuarial foundation.
+Students have been awarded prestigious scholarships such as those sponsored by the actuarial foundation competition.
 Numerous employers come to the annual UW-Eau Claire Career Conference seeking our actuarial students for internships and full-time opportunities.
-Starting salaries typically range from mid $40K to mid $50K and salaries commonly exceed $100K after completing fellowship certification by completing the professional exams.
+Starting salaries typically range from mid $50k to low $70k and salaries commonly exceed $100k after completing fellowship certification by completing the professional exams.

 Places you’ll find recent graduates:

 - American Family,

 - Allianz, Minneapolis, MN

 - Towers Watson Consulting,

 Consulting, Brookfield, WI